LIPS-scheme/lips/docs/docs/lips/extension.md

 ;; ==> #f
 ```

 You can use them with lisp macros instead of `gensym` expressions.
+The autogensyms are actually part
+of the standard library.

 ### String interpolation